 1. Introduction: The FAIR principles

-In order to get the whole story, the linguistic community needs access to the data and statistical code that stand behind a scholarly article or any other report of a linguistic finding.
-Ideally a post sharing this information should put all of one researcher’s data as well as the necessary tools for interpretation and analysis into the hands of any other researcher in a format that is accessible, transparent, and explicit enough to allow the second researcher to carry out the same analysis on that data or on similar data.
+In linguistic studies that draw on empirical data and statistical code, the linguistic community needs full access not just to the scholarly article or report of the findings but also the data and statistical code that stand behind them.
+Ideally researchers should post a resource that includes all of the researcher’s data as well as the necessary tools for interpretation and analysis in a format that is accessible, transparent, and explicit enough to allow a second researcher to carry out the same analysis on that data or on similar data.
 The idea is simple, but making it work in practice requires the author of a study to take several issues into consideration.

-This chapter contains recommendations for conforming to the FAIR principles for data management (cf. Wilkinson et al. 2016):
+This chapter contains recommendations for linguists working with datasets that are analyzed with statistical code to conform to the FAIR principles for data management (cf. Wilkinson et al. 2016):

 F is for “Findable”: attaching metadata to a post that is indexed in an archive makes it possible for other researchers to find the data and code.

-A is for “Accessible”: using an archive that is publicly available makes it possible for other researchers to access the data and code.
+A is for “Accessible”: using an archive that is publicly available makes it possible for other researchers to access resources that contain the data and code.

 I is for “Interoperable”: using file formats that are persistent and open-source makes it more likely that other researchers will be able to open and use the files.